Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Application to the Arithmetic Fundamental Lemma

 \part{Application to the Arithmetic Fundamental Lemma}

 In the following two sections, we recall the Jacquet-Rallis Fundamental Lemma (FL) and the Arithmetic Fundamental Lemma (AFL) in both the group and the Lie algebra version.
 In Section \ref{sect:analytic}, we recall the description of the various orbital integrals in terms of lattices from \cite{RTZ}.
-We use these results to reformulate the FL and the AFL.
+We use these results to reformulate the FL and the AFL uniformly for group and Lie algebra, at least in the artinian case.
 Finally, we will prove our main result, see Theorems \ref{thmAFLgenmain} and \ref{thmMainEtale}, together with their corollaries.